douglas-george/timberhearth/storybook/story.md

 Poodler, somehow understanding, trotted over and rested his head on Gnarltooth’s knee.

-“You smell like belonging,” he said quietly.
+”You smell like belonging,” he said quietly.

 Gnarltooth didn’t move for a long time.